-The following diagram illustrates the snapshots that will be available on a given day ( Feb 9 in this example) based on the retention settings you have configured.
+The following diagram illustrates the recovery points that will be available on a given day ( Feb 9 in this example) based on the retention settings you have configured.
 In this example the policy is created and backups start on Dec 30 of the previous year.

-On 9 Feb you will have 17 recovery points or snapshots to restore as described in the table.
+On 9 Feb you will have 17 recovery points or recovery points to restore as described in the table.

 Note: Daily is the smallest unit and weekly overrides daily and monthly overrides weekly and yearly overrides monthly.

 ||You will have 11 ( 14 daily less 2 weekly less 1 monthly) recovery points (starting from 27 Jan) created due to the daily retention settings.

 ||You will have 4 recovery points for 14 Jan, 21 Jan, 28 Jan and 4 Feb created due to the weekly settings.

 The weekly recovery points that coincide with the daily recovery points (28 Jan and 4 Feb) will be considered and retained as per the weekly setting.
 So, even though the daily retention period expires for these dates the recovery points will be retained as per the weekly settings (4 weeks).